June 25, 1956 – June 8, 2018

 Why did he end his own life?
 We’ll never truly know.
 But let’s not remember the man as someone who reached the top, only to end it all suddenly.
 We can only speculate that the pain of living was greater than the will to live.
 Anthony talked about his wildly popular food and travel TV shows as his legacy.
 He leaves behind something that many people will enjoy for years to come.

-Two years after his passing, the world still talks about Anthony Bourdain’s achievements but I think they mostly talk about the man himself.
+Years after his passing, the world still talks about Anthony Bourdain’s achievements but I think they mostly talk about the man himself.
 He was a brilliant storyteller but gave a platform to others to tell their stories.